 When it comes to safety, PRA puts its patients and its people first.
 Clinical trials are meticulous, with many moving pieces and crucial steps.
 It’s important that each piece of a trial contributes in a meaningful and safe way.

-For Patient Safety Week, we spoke with our experts to hear their thoughts on pharmacovigilance, patient safety, and what we can all do to ensure that drug developments remain safe and effective.
+In light of World Patient Safety Day, we spoke with our experts to hear their thoughts on pharmacovigilance, patient safety, and what we can all do to ensure that drug developments remain safe and effective.

 As pharmacovigilance and patient safety experts, we ensure patients can benefit from treatment with medicinal products (including devices) while minimizing the risks associated with them.